eth-sri/ELINA/README.md

       Run "make", it will generate "liboptoct.so" and "liblinkedlistapi.so" libraries.

 #Installing:
-    Run "sudo make install" to install the libraries into the directory specified in APRON's "Makefile.config" file.
+    Specify the install directory in APRON's "Makefile.config" file.
+    Run "sudo make install"

+#Using in Static Analyzer
+  Java:
+      Initialize the APRON Manager as:
+        man = new OptOctagon();

+  C, C++:
+      Initialize the APRON Manager as:
+        man = new opt_oct_manager();